dawid-rzenno/caffeine-latte-ui-angular/README.md

 ## Development server

 You can preview the components with the included application.
-Run `ng build latte` to build the library.
+Run `npm run latte:build` to build the library.

-Then run `ng serve` for a dev server.
+Then run `npm run latte:preview:serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 You must rebuild the library to see new changes.

 ## Code scaffolding